LATEST NEWS! All twenty townships are now live. Check out the

 Includes Wake County township map, Original Creation and Goals of the WCS78, WCS78 newsletter, article - Become a Preservationist, Map with original index locations in Wake Treasures, Graveyards and Cemeteries of Wake County, North Carolina as presented to the Wake County Board of Commissioners in August 1999.

-Have a surname but not sure where to start?
-If your people were buried in a smaller family cemetery this
+Have a surname, but not sure where to start?

 Bartons Creek – including cemeteries displaced by the Falls Lake Reservoir Project, and a portion of Raleigh and a portion of Durham county that was formerly part of Wake County